psychmedImaging/psykserver/docs/source/server.rst

 Option 3: Remote desktop client
 *********************************
 Finally, it is possible to access the remote desktop through a RDP client, such as Remmina in Linux or Remote Desktop Connection in Windows.
+This is usually the most compatible solution for copy/pasting and key combinations.
 For this to work, you first need to set the password for the user jovyan within Neurodesktop.
 Open a terminal after accessing Neurodesktop through e.g. your browser and type ``sudo passwd jovyan`` to set a password.
 After this, you can use your RDP client to connect.

 In Remmina (Linux):